 John A W Smith <email@example.com>

-This is a R-Rated Version and a Unrated Version of this film.
-The Unrated Version runs approx. four minutes longer than the R-Rated Version and features extended action and gore sequences that were trimmed for the R-Rated Version.
+There is an R-Rated Version and an Unrated Version of this film.
+The Unrated Version runs approx. four minutes longer than the R-Rated Version and features extended action and gore sequences trimmed for the R-Rating.
 See more »

 Was this review helpful to you?